rzhade3/mcp-classifier/README.md

 If you encounter issues:
 1. Check that your CSV file has the required columns
-2. Ensure ChromaDB is properly installed
+2. Ensure ChromaDB is properly installed with `uv sync` or `uv pip install chromadb`
-3. Verify Python version compatibility (3.7+)
+3. Verify Python version compatibility (3.8+)

 ## Acknowledgments